 Page

 Summary.
 Risk Factors.
 Use of Proceeds.
 Dividend Policy.
 Capitalization.
 Dilution.
 Selected Historical and Pro Forma Financial Data.
 Management's Discussion and Analysis of Financial Condition and Results of Operations.
 Business.
 Management.
 Certain Transactions.
 Principal and Selling Stockholders.
 Description of Capital Stock.
 Shares Eligible for Future Sale.
 Underwriting.
 Legal Matters.
 Experts.
-Additional Information Index to Financial Statements.
-32 45 51 54 55 58 60 63 63
+Additional Information.
+Index to Financial Statements.
+3 11 19 19 20 21 22 25 32 45 51 54 55 58 60 63 63 63 F-1

-Until , 1999 (25 days after the date of this Prospectus), all dealers effecting transactions in the shares of Common Stock, whether or participating in this distribution, may be required to deliver a Prospect.
-This is in addition to the obligation of dealers to deliver a Prospectus acting as underwriters and with respect to their unsold allotments or subscriptions. us. when
+Until May 3, 1999 (25 days after the date of this Prospectus), all dealer effecting transactions in the shares of Common Stock, whether or not participating in this distribution, may be required to deliver a Prospectur This is in addition to the obligation of dealers to deliver a Prospectus vacting as underwriters and with respect to their unsold allotments or subscriptions. ıs. vhen

-3,353,000 Shares
+4,103,000 Shares

 Trex Company, Inc.

 Common Stock